 View Live Proceedings at the Supreme Court

 Next, head just a few steps to the Supreme Court where you’ll be invited to get a unique glimpse into the US justice system.
-The Supreme Court allows self-guided tours of many of the building’s prime areas, exploration of exhibits and even invites tourists and locals to attend educational lectures about its history and operations.
+The Supreme Court allows self-guided tours of many of the building’s prime areas, and exploration of exhibits, and even invites tourists and locals to attend educational lectures about its history and operations.

 When the court is in session, you are also permitted to observe the oral arguments being made, but seating is usually very limited – make sure to take note of the day’s proceedings and get yourself a spot if you can!
 Whether you’re a law fanatic or don’t have much interest in the justice system, a visit to the Supreme Court is still great for all tourists in Washington, DC, as the building itself is lovely to tour and it is still interesting to get a glimpse of how the US is governed, even if you don’t understand much about what is being said!